 Define Unimportant Text in Beyond Compare

-BC version 3 and 4
+BC version 3 or later

 To ignore text differences, define a new Grammar element (what the text is), then mark it as unimportant.

 First, go to Tools | File Formats.
 Make a new File Format, or edit an existing Format.

 Go to the Grammar tab.
 Add a new element and give it a new name (eg. "VarString").
 It is important to change this from "New Element" since all New Elements across all file formats will be treated similarly by the Session Settings.
 If you compare a Java file to a C++ file, and mark Strings as unimportant, then both Java strings and C++ strings will be marked as unimportant.

 Define the element type: